-Limit (Treatment Technique) Level Detected Violation Likely Source of Contamination Highest single measurement 1 NTU 0.089 NTU N Soil runoff.
+Limit (Treatment Technique) Level Detected Violation Likely Source of Contamination Highest single measurement 1 NTU 0.083 NTU N Soil runoff.
 Lowest monthly % meeting limit 0.3 NTU 100% N Soil runoff.

 Turbidity is a measurement of the cloudiness of the water caused by suspended particles.
-Aurora monitors turbidity because it is a good indicator of water quality and the effectiveness of our filtration system and disinfection process.
+We monitor it because it is a good indicator of water quality and the effectiveness of our filtration system and disinfectants.

-Total Organic Carbon: The percentage of Total Organic Carbon (TOC) removal was measured each month and the system met all TOC removal requirements set, unless a TOC violation is noted specifically.
+Total Organic Carbon: The percentage of Total Organic Carbon (TOC) removal was measured each month and the system met all TOC removal requirements set, unless a TOC violation is noted in the violations section.